ibmfutureskills/futureskills/README.md

 Click on "Download ZIP"

-The zip file is downloaded.
-Unzip it
+futureskills-master.zip is downloaded.

+Unzip futureskills-master.zip

+Read the following for instructions: java-spring-library-project-v2.0.pdf

+java-spring-library-project-v2.0.pdf will ask you to set up the environments by following the instructions in: bootcamp-install-environments-v2.0.pdf